berilserbest/berilserbest-DSA210-Project-MenstrualCycleAndStudyFocusCorrelation/README.md

 ## Machine Learning Analysis Results
 Across all models, predictive performance was limited, which is expected given the behavioral and highly variable nature of daily study habits.
 However, feature importance analysis revealed consistent patterns:
+- **Exam period status** emerged as the most influential predictor, accounting for over 80% of the model’s decision-making process in tree-based models.
+- **Menstrual period status** had minimal predictive importance, indicating a negligible effect on daily study duration.
+- Machine learning results were fully consistent with earlier statistical hypothesis testing and exploratory analysis.
+These findings suggest that external academic pressures outweigh physiological menstrual cycle effects in determining study behavior within this dataset.